adhocore/phalcon-ext/readme.md

 ```

 ### Mail.Mail

-A child of swiftmail message to allow attaching attachments without much ado
+A child of swiftmail message to allow attaching attachments without much ado.

 ```php
 $mail = $di->get('mailer')->newMail();
 // Or from view template